 The factors behind this success were the respect for the IP by all related parties, and the shared vision of contributing to the excitement about the IP.
 Through this initiative, I deepened my understanding of how creating excitement about the entire IP, rather than just products or services themselves, is the shortest route to enjoyment for customers, and how that goal is shared by everyone in the Group, in all Units.
 Moving forward, I would like to leverage this experience as we continue to take on global challenges.

 Yohei Matsuura

-Media Department BANDAI NAMCO Entertainment Inc. Joined Bandai Networks (currently, BANDAI NAMCO Entertainment Inc.) in 2008.
-After working in sales to platformers and other positions, moved to current position in 2015. product and the scale of business operations.
+BANDAI NAMCO Entertainment Inc. Joined Bandai Networks (currently, BANDAI NAMCO Entertainment Inc.) in 2008.
+After working in sales to platformers and other positions, moved to current position in 2015.